 People with Usher type 2 also experience early onset hearing loss but this is less severe than in type 1.
 Sight loss usually becomes apparent during the teenage years.
 Balance is generally not affected.

 Usher type 3 is very rare and is generally found in people with their family origins in Finland.
 Hearing at birth is usually normal but is lost during late childhood and becomes worse over time, with sight beginning to deteriorate during adolescence.

 The prevalence of Usher syndrome varies from country to country, but it is a rare condition affecting approximately 1 in 10,000 people.
 Usher syndrome occurs when there are mutations in genes that are important for the function of the photoreceptors in the retina and the sound-sensing “hair cells” in the cochlea, or inner ear.

 So far, researchers have found 11 genes that are associated with the three main subtypes of the syndrome.
 Usher syndrome occurs equally in both genders and is always inherited in a recessive pattern, meaning that both a person’s copies of the gene must be faulty for the condition to occur.
-More information about inheritance patterns is available from the About Inherited Sight Loss section of our website.
+Read more about inheritance patterns.

 Current treatment focuses on helping an individual to adapt to hearing and vision loss and to maximising the vision and hearing that they do have.
 This includes the use of hearing aids, assistive listening devices, cochlear implants, mobility training, and low vision services.
 The wide range of assistive technologies available provides plenty of choice for users at all stages of sight and hearing loss and this technology has also removed many barriers to education and employment.